Subpoena Template, Free Download 2026

 An opposing party has documents in the possession of a third party (e.g., their accountant, former employer, or bank), and you need to issue a subpoena duces tecum commanding that third party to produce the documents.

-You are preparing for trial and need to secure the appearance of witnesses who might not voluntarily attend, ensuring their testimony is available by serving a subpoena with a proof of service filed with the court.
+You are preparing for trial and need to secure the appearance of witnesses who might not voluntarily attend, ensuring their testimony is available by serving a subpoena with a proof of service form download filed with the court.

-What Should a Subpoena Include?
+What to Include in a Civil Subpoena

 Court and Case Identification